needlzzz/FFHS_motorrad_app/readme.txt

 if the project is to be run locally, run npm i before ng serve.

+Hint: see all version of installed packages: npm ls --depth=0

 -----Service Worker-----
 ServiceWorker has been implemented for index.html with sw_cached_pages.js and sw_main.js.